aimms/documentation/webui/map-widget.rst

     * The Latitude and Longitude must be specified by two separate identifiers declared in the model.

     * The values of the Latitude and the Longitude parameters must be within the geographical bounds, i.e. between (-90,90) and (-180,180), respectively.
-Not keeping the Latitude and the Longitude within these bounds can lead to unexpected or irresponsive behavior of the Map widget.
+Not keeping the Latitude and the Longitude within these bounds can lead to unexpected or unresponsive behavior of the Map widget.
 In order to avoid such undesirable behavior, one can specify the bounds intervals in the Range attributes of the corresponding identifiers in the model.

     * The default node size radius is 3 px.
 One can set a dynamic node size to each node set by selecting an appropriate identifier for the Size parameter in the desired node set (the index domain of such a parameter must be the same as the index of the node set).